-Hurom slow juicer is nothing like the fast centrifugal juicer I used to have.
-It leaves a very light and airy pulp that’s perfect in this Gluten-Free Carrot Pumpkin Roll Cake.
+Hurom slow juicer is a slow masticating juicer that produces a very light and airy pulp that’s perfect to use in this Gluten-Free Carrot Pumpkin Roll Cake.
 This cake is a great way to use the carrot pulp while enjoying all Fall flavors with cream cheese with raisins filling.

 I received a HZ Slow Juicer from Hurom to take it for a spin and write my honest opinion.